OWRC/snapshots/README.md

 # snapshots
-A set of dynamic figures composed periodically built to summarize conditions in the ORMGP area.
+A set of dynamic (html) figures composed periodically built to summarize conditions in the ORMGP area and be inputted on other ORMGP pages.